PovidzionOleksandr/povidzion-automation-repo/README.md

 1. Run following command in the root of repository npx cypress open
 2. Select any spec file
+OR
+1. Run following command to run ALL tests npx cypress runtest
 # Running GIT CI workflow
  TO BE DONE